Prostitution in Australia: Politics

 Generally prostitution policy in NSW has been bipartisan.
 But in 2010 the Liberal (centre-right) opposition announced that it would make prostitution reform part of its campaign for the March 2011 State election.
 The plan would involve a new licensing authority, following revelations that the sex industry had been expanding and operating illegally as well as in legal premises.
 The Liberals claimed that organised crime and coercion were part of the NSW brothel scene.
 The last reform was in 2007, with the Brothels Legislation Act.
 The Liberals were duly elected as the new government in that election.

 Advocacy for sex workers in NSW is undertaken by SWOP NSW (Sex Workers Outreach Project).

 Northern Territory

 Sex work including the operation of brothels and street work became legal, subject to regulation, in the Northern Territory in 2019 with the passage of the Sex Industry Act which repealed earlier legislation.

 History

 Unlike other parts of Australia, the Northern Territory remained largely Aboriginal for much longer, and Europeans were predominantly male.
 Inevitably this brought European males into close proximity with Aboriginal women.
-There has been much debate as to whether the hiring of Aboriginal women (Black Velvet) as domestic labour but also as sexual partners constituted prostitution or not.
+There has been much debate as to whether the hiring of Aboriginal women as domestic labour but also as sexual partners constituted prostitution or not.
 Certainly these inter-racial liaisons attracted much criticism.
 Once the Commonwealth took over the territory from South Australia in 1911, it saw its role as protecting the indigenous population, and there was considerable debate about employment standards and the practice of 'consorting'.